-In October 2020, the Company entered into a Definitive Collaboration and License Agreement ("LRRK2 Agreement"), pursuant to which it granted Biogen a license to co-develop and co-commercialize its small molecule LRRK2 inhibitor program (the "LRRK2 Program"), and a Right of First Negotiation, Option and License Agreement (the "ROFN and Option Agreement"), pursuant to which it granted an option and right of first negotiation to certain of the Company's programs utilizing our TV technology platform, including its amyloid beta program (collectively the "Biogen Collaboration Agreement"), with Biogen Inc.'s subsidiaries, Biogen MA Inc. ("BIMA") and Biogen International GmbH ("BIG") (BIMA and BIG, collectively, "Biogen").
-The details of the Biogen Collaboration Agreement, the August 2023 amendment to the ROFN and Option Agreement, and the payments the Company has received, and is entitled to receive, are further described in Note 5, "Collaboration Agreements", to the consolidated financial statements in the 2023 Annual Report on Form 10-K.
+In October 2020, the Company entered into a Definitive Collaboration and License Agreement ("LRRK2 Agreement"), pursuant to which it granted Biogen a license to co-develop and co-commercialize its small molecule LRRK2 inhibitor program (the "LRRK2 Program"), and a Right of First Negotiation, Option and License Agreement (the "ROFN and Option Agreement"), pursuant to which it granted an option and right of first negotiation to certain of the Company's programs utilizing our TransportVehicleTM ("TV") platform, including its amyloid beta program (collectively the "Biogen Collaboration Agreement"), with Biogen Inc.'s subsidiaries, Biogen MA Inc. ("BIMA") and Biogen International GmbH ("BIG") (BIMA and BIG, collectively, "Biogen").
+The details of the Biogen Collaboration Agreement, the August 2023 amendment to the ROFN and Option Agreement, and the payments the Company has received, and is entitled to receive, are further described in Note 5, "Collaboration Agreements", to the consolidated financial statements in the 2024 Annual Report on Form 10-K.

 On July 26, 2024, Denali and Biogen executed a Side Letter to the ROFN and Option Agreement, pursuant to which, effective as of the date of the Side Letter, Biogen terminated its license to the ATV:Abeta program enabled by Denali's TfR-targeting technology against amyloid beta for the potential treatment of Alzheimer's disease, and granted Denali rights to data generated during the collaboration.
 The side letter also effected the immediate termination of the ROFN and Option Agreement; as such, the Company expects to receive no future milestone or royalty payments from Biogen related to the ATV:Abeta program.
-There were no changes to the terms of the LRRK2 Agreement during the three and six months ended June 30, 2024 or 2023.
+There were no changes to the terms of the LRRK2 Agreement during the three months ended March 31, 2025 or 2024.

-The Company has no remaining performance obligations under the Biogen Collaboration Agreement, and therefore no contract liability remained on the Condensed Consolidated Balance Sheets as of June 30, 2024 or December 31, 2023.
-As of December 31, 2023, Biogen was no longer considered a related party as defined in ASC 850.

-As of June 30, 2024, the Company had earned \$5.0 million in option fee payments, but had not recorded milestone revenue or product sales under the Biogen Collaboration Agreement.
+The Company has no remaining performance obligations under the Biogen Collaboration Agreement, and therefore no contract liability remained on the Condensed Consolidated Balance Sheets as of March 31, 2025 or December 31, 2024.
+As of March 31, 2025, the Company has not recorded milestone revenue or product sales under the Biogen Collaboration Agreement.